wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-windows-ps-create.md

 ## Next Steps

-- If there were issues with the deployment, a next step would be to look at [Troubleshooting resource group deployments with Azure Portal Preview](/documentation/articles/resource-manager-troubleshoot-deployments-portal/)
+- If there were issues with the deployment, a next step would be to look at [Troubleshooting resource group deployments with Azure portal](/documentation/articles/resource-manager-troubleshoot-deployments-portal/)
-- Learn how to manage the virtual machine that you just created by reviewing [Manage virtual machines using Azure Resource Manager and PowerShell](/documentation/articles/virtual-machines-windows-ps-manage/).
+- Learn how to manage the virtual machine that you created by reviewing [Manage virtual machines using Azure Resource Manager and PowerShell](/documentation/articles/virtual-machines-windows-ps-manage/).
 - Take advantage of using a template to create a virtual machine by using the information in [Create a Windows virtual machine with a Resource Manager template](/documentation/articles/virtual-machines-windows-ps-template/)